San Bernardino Earthquake Faults Map

 1. Check your earthquake insurance policy.
-Property and valuables have gone up.
+Property and valuables have gone way up in value to replace.
 Make sure you have

 enough earthquake insurance coverage.

 2. Make sure you have a wrench near your gas and water values.
 Many companies sell aluminum wrenches

 that don't weather and can be place outdoors next to your gas value.